ROS2 Markers and Observability¶

 absent when Docker is unavailable and the native fallback is taken.

-CI harnesses that assert all five markers must first confirm that Docker is
+CI harnesses that assert all six markers must first confirm that Docker is

 present.
-If running on a host without Docker, assert only the four markers
+If running on a host without Docker, assert only the five markers

 whose context is native: